PG Electroplast shares rise 14%; fresh price targets, stop loss, outlook and more - BusinessToday

 Shares of PG Electroplast started the week on a positive note with the stock rising 14% in the afternoon session today.
-PG Electroplast shares, which plummeted over 32% in the last two weeks, rose 13.64% to Rs 556.45 on BSE.
+PG Electroplast shares, which plummeted over 32% in the last two weeks, rose 13.64% intra day to Rs 556.45 on BSE.
 Market cap of the firm rose climbed to Rs 15,083.82 crore.
 Despite the recent correction, the multibagger stock rose 495% in three years and gained 10,159% in five years.
+The stock ended 7.98% higher at Rs 528.70 on BSE.

 Jigar S Patel from Anand Rathi said, "Support will be at Rs 500 and resistance at Rs 560.
 A decisive move above the Rs 560 level may trigger a further upside of Rs 580.
 The expected trading range will be between Rs 580 and Rs 500 for the short-term."